 TOTAL PRER EQUISITE REQUIREMENTS 21

 NESC 110 Introduction to Native Environmental Science (NS) 1

-MATH 102 College Algebra (QS) 5
+MATH 102 College Algebra (QS) 1 5

 GEOL 101 Introduction to Geology (NSL) 5

 CHEM 121 General Chemistry (NSL) 5

 BIOL 201 Cell Biology (NSL) 5

-The MATH 102 requirement may also be satisfied by the following higher level math courses: MATH 103, MATH 104, MATH 105, MATH 124, MATH 125, or MATH 126.
+1The MATH 102 requirement may also be satisfied by the following higher level math courses: MATH 103, MATH 104, MATH 105, MATH 124, MATH 125, or MATH 126.

-Prior Credits from an NWIC associate's degree or a transfer degree 90 TOTAL PRER EQUISITE REQUIREMENTS 90 NATIVE ENVI RONMENTAL SCIENCE CORE REQUIREMENTS Credit CSOV 300 Cultural Sovereignty Transfer Seminar 5 CSOV 301 Indigenous Theory and Methods: We Own Our Knowledge 5 CSOV 302 Indigenous Research: Validating Our Past-Writing Our Future 5 MATH 210 Biostatistics (QS) 5 NESC 310 Native Science 5 NESC 499 Native Environmental Science Capstone Project 5 POLS 319 From the Beginning of Time: Native American Fishing Rights 5 TOTAL NATIV VE ENVIRONMENTAL SCIENCE CORE REQUIREMENTS 35
+Prior Credits from an NWIC associate's degree or a transfer degree 90 TOTAL PRER EQUISITE REQUIREMENTS 90 NATIVE ENVIR RONMENTAL SCIENCE CORE REQUIREMENTS Credit CSOV 300 Cultural Sovereignty Transfer Seminar 2 5 CSOV 301 Indigenous Theory and Methods: We Own Our Knowledge 5 CSOV 302 Indigenous Research: Validating Our Past-Writing Our Future 5 MATH 210 Biostatistics (QS) 5 NESC 310 Native Science 5 NESC 499 Native Environmental Science Capstone Project 3 5 POLS 319 From the Beginning of Time: Native American Fishing Rights 5 TOTAL NATIV VE ENVIRONMENTAL SCIENCE CORE REQUIREMENTS 35

-Students who have completed CSOV 101 or the equivalent at NWIC or another institution need to enroll in 5 credits of upper-division coursework in place of CSOV 300.
+2 Students who have completed CSOV 101 or the equivalent at NWIC or another institution need to enroll in 5 credits of upper-division coursework in place of CSOV 300.

-5 credits of NESC 499 are required, up to 10 credits are allowed through variable credits, which count towards electives.
+3 5 credits of NESC 499 are required, up to 10 credits are allowed through variable credits, which count towards electives.

-INTERDISCIP BE 300-499) LINARY CONCENTRATION OPTION REQUIREMENTS (MINIMUM 24 CREDITS MUST Credits NESC 305 Native Environmental Science Concentration Seminar (taken the 1st or 2nd quarter in concentration) 5 Individualized s tudies courses within concentration 10 Selected courses s taken within concentration as approved in Interdisciplinary Concentration Option proposal 40
+INTERDISCIPLINARY CONCENTRATION OPTION REQUIREMENTS (MINIMUM 30 CREDITS MUST BE 300-499) Credits NESC 305 Native Environmental Science Concentration Seminar (taken the 1st or 2nd quarter in concentration) 5 Individualized studies courses within concentration 4 10 Selected courses taken within concentration as approved in Interdisciplinary Concentration Option proposal 5 40

-Individualized Studies courses focus on key areas of inquiry contained in the concentration.
-They should focus on building couesework related to the main topic of inquiry.
+4 Individualized Studies courses focus on key areas of inquiry contained in the concentration.
+They should focus on building coursework related to the main topic of inquiry.
 They could also include fieldwork, volunteer projects, service learning, and travel study projects.
 Minimum of 10 Individualized Courses should be included in ICO.
 Maximum amount of individualized credits is 20, which would count towards electives.

-Choose electives in consultation with a faculty advisor.
+5 Choose electives in consultation with a faculty advisor.
 Prerequisite courses completed following transfer may be included as electives.
 A minimum of 30 elective credits must be at the 300-499 level.
 A maximum of 10 elective credits may be taken through individualized studies coursework (courses numbered 189, 289, 389, or 489) following the Native Environmental Sciences individualized studies course guidelines.